 Getting Approved for Disability Benefits On the First Try

 The first thing you have to keep in mind is that it isn’t, impossible but it does require time and patience.
-Right now, over 77% of people who apply for disability benefits get denied on the first try.
-This means less than 1 in 4 applicants get disability benefits the first time they apply.
-However, I’m going to do what I can to get you into that 23% group.
+Right now, 80% of people who apply for disability benefits get denied on the first try.
+This means just 1 in 5 applicants get disability benefits the first time they apply.
+However, I’m going to do what I can to get you into that 20% group.
 Is this possible?
 Yes, it is!!!
 Can I guarantee your approval?
 No.

 There are many different variables that can turn a case one way or the other.
 That is why you need to take things slowly and fill out your application forms very carefully.
 That’s the first step toward getting approved for disability benefits.
 Below, I’ll explain two ways you can apply for SSD benefits.
 Then, you’ll learn how to boost your odds of winning disability benefits the first time you apply.